 - Tap or swipe to tags.

-- Type a tag that is relevant in your industry.
+- Type a tag that is relevant to your industry.

 - I also recommend exploring the “related” tags that Instagram displays at the top of the screen.
-You can find valuable tags and users that people are engaging on using this list.
+You can find valuable tags and users that people are engaging in using this list.

 - Tap a top post within that hashtag.

-- Make sure that the account who posted has a lot of followers (rule of thumb: They should have more followers than people they are following).
+- Make sure that the account that posted has a lot of followers (rule of thumb: They should have more followers than people they are following).